Category Archive: Research

 Written by Angelica Thompson, Senior Education Researcher, CSEdResearch.org

 Thanks to funding from NSF, CSforALL, CodeCrew, and CSEdResearch.org have created a research-practice partnership (SCRIPTCrewTN) with a design-based implementation research partnership model (Henrick et al., 2017).
-The work of the RPP centers increasing capacity of school districts in TN to provide equitable access, participation, and experiences among students in K-12 CS pathways.
-CSEdResearch.org’s role in this project is to conduct formative evaluation research using the Five Dimension of Effectiveness framework to provide feedback to the RPP member organizations so that the RPP can be effective in reaching its goals (Henrick et al., 2017).
+The work of the research-practice partnership centers increasing the capacity of school districts in TN to provide equitable access, participation, and experiences among students in K-12 CS pathways.
+CSEdResearch.org’s role in this project is to conduct formative evaluation research using the Five Dimensions of Effectiveness framework to provide feedback to the RPP member organizations so that the RPP can be effective in reaching its goals (Henrick et al., 2017).
 The five dimensions are:

 1. Trust and building relationships,